zam-org/godot-zeroframe-plugin/README.md

 **Manual:**

 [Download](https://github.com/anoadragon453/godot-zeroframe-plugin/releases)
-this repository and copy the `addons/ZeroNet` folder to your game's `addons/` directory (create it if it doesn't exist).
+this repository, rename it to `ZeroFrame` and copy it to your game's `addons/` directory (create it if it doesn't exist).

 ---